danbev/learning-iot/README.md

 ```
 The resistors at both ends are terminating resistors.
 To connect a
 microcontroller to the bus a transciever is needed.
 So to connect two boards
 we will need two 120Ω resistors and two transceivers.
-I've ordered two
+I've got two MCP-2551
-MCP-2551 CAN modules.
+CAN modules.

 There is no chip select wire like in SPI, and also there is no address like we
 find in I²C.